 Develop your musical competance or appreciation with other musicians in beautiful rooms with excellent acoustics.
 From beginner to advanced, you can make your own instrument under the tuition of experienced makers on a five day or nine day course.

-We also host the British Violin Makers Association (BVMA) professional development course in Violin and Bow Restoration biennially at Easter (next dates will be 2019).
+We also host the British Violin Makers Association (BVMA) professional development course in Violin and Bow Restoration biennially at Easter (5 -12 April 2019).

 Image: Tilly Losch and Roman Nijinsky dancing in a production 'Errante' at the Savoy Theatre, London, one of Les Ballets 1933 presented by Edward James.
 'Errante' was choreographed by George Balanchine with costume design by Pavel Tchelithcew.
 Photo by Sasha.